blorente/decorat/wiki/stories/the_promotion.md

 The deeply warm smell of freshly brewed caffeine quickly filled the room, making the episode a few moments earlier seem like... well... a bad dream.
 I brought the warm cup to my lips with a bandadged hand as I looked outside the window above the sink.

-Above, below, all around me people are exiting their rockrete hab-blocks and heading down the long staircases, to the mag-train station in Level 80, East Quadrant.
-They were all heading uphive, most of them to work in the Grand Archive in some capacity.
+Above, below, all around me people were exiting their rockrete hab-blocks and heading down the long staircases, to the mag-train station in Level 80, East Quadrant.
+They were heading uphive, most of them to work in the Grand Archive in some capacity.
 I would be joining them soon enough.

 As I continued sipping my drink, the 08:90 train made its way to the station.
-That was my queue.
+That was my cue.
 I started getting dressed.

 ---

 "Faustus!
 You ready mate?" - I heard Jorrick shout outside, his words punctuated by his fists slamming the door.

-Of course I was ready, I wouldn't... *couldn't*, get to work late.
+Of course I was ready.
+I wouldn't... *couldn't*, get to work late.
 Not now, not serving the Ordos.

 "Mhm..." - I answered calmly, as the door to my hab slid open.

 "About time!", he smiled.
 "That caffeine I smell?".
 I handed him a plastek cup.
 "Aha!
 Cheers.", he said, taking a big gulp.
 "Ah, that's more like it!"

 We started down the stairs, making our way to Level 80.
 The usual morning chill was greatly nullified by the hundreds of bodies clinking and clanking their way down the zig-zagging metal staircases of the hab-block complex.
-Hundreds of these hard-cold stairs covered the facade of The Grater, as the building was affectionately known.
+Thousands of these hard-cold steps covered the facade of The Grater, as the building was affectionately known.
 Still, there was never enough room in rush hour.

 Pushing and pulling, twisting and turning, we descended.
 I could feel the sweat of other people on my skin by the time we reached the station and got on the mag-tram.
 I'm sure I must have soiled someone's clothes with my caffeine on accident.